Bacon-Wrapped Sweet Potato Bites

 - Preheat oven to 350°.
 In a large bowl, mix butter and seasonings.
 Add potatoes and toss to coat.

-- Wrap one piece bacon around each sweet potato cube; secure with a toothpick.
+- Wrap 1 piece bacon around each sweet potato cube; secure with a toothpick.
 Sprinkle with brown sugar.
-Place on a parchment paper-lined 15x10x1-in. baking pan.
+Place on a parchment-lined 15x10x1-in. baking pan.

-- Bake 40-45 minutes or until bacon is crisp and sweet potato is tender.
+- Bake until bacon is crisp and sweet potato is tender, 40-45 minutes.
 Serve with maple syrup.

 Nutrition Facts1 appetizer: 60 calories, 3g fat (1g saturated fat), 7mg cholesterol, 136mg sodium, 7g carbohydrate (4g sugars, 1g fiber), 2g protein.